aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-security.md

     ```yaml
     management_security:
+      auto_certificate:

         # Profiles for automatic certificate enrollment and renewal.
-      auto_certificate_profiles:
+        profiles:
           - name: <str; required; unique>
             digest: <str; "sha256" | "sha384" | "sha512">

             # Key to use with auto-enrolled certificate.
-          key: <str; required>
+            key: <str>

             # Protocol definition to use to auto-enroll/renew the certificate.
-          protocol_name: <str; required>
+            protocol_name: <str>

             # Renewal time in seconds.
             renewal: <int; 1-4294967295>

             # Parameters of the distinguished name and subject alternative name for the CSR.
             parameters:
               distinguished_name:

-              # Common name for use in subject
+                # Common name for use in subject.
                 common_name: <str>

-              # Two-Letter Country Code for use in subject
+                # Two-Letter Country Code for use in subject.
                 country: <str>

-              # Email address for use in subject
+                # Email address for use in subject.
                 email: <str>

-              # Locality Name for use in subject
+                # Locality Name for use in subject.
                 locality: <str>

-              # Organization Name for use in subject
+                # Organization Name for use in subject.
                 organization: <str>

-              # Organization Unit Name for use in subject
+                # Organization Unit Name for use in subject.
                 organization_unit: <str>

-              # Serial Number for use in subject
+                # Serial Number for use in subject.
+                # system: Use the device's serial number in subject.
                 serial_number: <str>

-              # State for use in subject
+                # State for use in subject.
                 state: <str>
               subject_alternative_name:

                 # DNS names for use in subject-alternative-name.
                 dns: <str>

                 # Email addresses for use in subject-alternative-name.
                 email: <str>

-              # IP addresses for use in subject-alternative-name.
+                # IPv4/IPv6 addresses for use in subject-alternative-name.
                 ip: <str>

                 # URIs for use in subject-alternative-name.
                 uri: <str>

         # Protocols for automatic certificate enrollment and renewal.
-      auto_certificate_protocols:
+        protocols:
           - name: <str; required; unique>

             # Protocol to use to communicate with endpoint; only EST is supported currently.
             protocol: <str; "est"; required>

             # Temporarily disable sending requests to the server.
             disabled: <bool>
             connection:
               retry:

                 # Number of retries to attempt before giving up, if not configured the number of retries is infinite.
-              count: <int; 1-4294967295>
+                count: <int; 0-4294967295>

                 # Number of seconds between retries.
                 interval: <int; 1-4294967295>

                 # Exponentially increase the interval between retries to a maximum of 24 hours.
                 exponential_backoff: <bool>
             credentials:

               # Token or username/secret for initial certificate enrollment.
               # If both token and username/secret are defined, token will take precedence.
               enroll:

-              # Encrypted authentication token - only type 7 supported.
+                # Authentication token.
                 token: <str>
+                token_type: <str; "0" | "7" | "8a"; default="7">
                 username: <str>

-              # Encrypted authentication secret - only type 7 supported.
+                # Authentication secret.
                 secret: <str>
+                secret_type: <str; "0" | "7" | "8a"; default="7">

               # Token or username/secret for certificate re-enrollment.
               # If both token and username/secret are defined, token will take precedence.
               re_enroll:

-              # Encrypted authentication token - only type 7 supported.
+                # Authentication token.
                 token: <str>
+                token_type: <str; "0" | "7" | "8a"; default="7">
                 username: <str>

-              # Encrypted authentication secret - only type 7 supported.
+                # Authentication secret.
                 secret: <str>
+                secret_type: <str; "0" | "7" | "8a"; default="7">
             server:

               # Name of TLS profile.
-            ssl_profile: <str; required>
+              ssl_profile: <str>
-            url: <str; required>
+              url: <str>
               vrf: <str>

       # Source of entropy.
       entropy_sources: